Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 Call centers should use call recording tools to understand how agents performed during the calls.

-Also, you will understand how customers react after a long wait on the call, how they engage during the call and how customer experience as a whole was.
+Also, you will understand how customers react after a long wait on the call, how they engage during the call, and what the customer experience as a whole was.

-You can use conversation intelligence software like Enthu.ai, that records every call and provides you insights without listening to a single call.
+You can use conversation intelligence software like Enthu.ai, which monitors every call and provides you with insights without listening to a single call.

 3. Optimize call routing